RadyaMikola22/final-project-DE/README.md

 ## spark              - Run a Spark cluster, rebuild the postgres container, then create the destination tables
 ## airflow            - Spinup airflow scheduler and webserver.
 ## metabase           - Run a Metabase container for visualization
-## clean              - Cleanup all running containers related to the challenge.
+## clean              - Cleanup all running containers related to the project.
 ```
 ---